FAQ

 Licensing artwork

-If you’re interested in licensing my artwork for commercial use, please contact me at business@loish.net with more information about why and how you want to license it.
-However, I am not interested in having my artwork licensed for use in signature tags or any other stock usage, so please do not contact me about those!
+If you’re interested in licensing my artwork for commercial use, please contact mewith more information about why and how you want to license it and I will do my best to get back to you!
+You can e-mail me at business@loish.net or use my contact form.

 Reference

-Using my artwork as a reference for your own is not a problem.
+Using my artwork as a reference for your own is fine!
 This applies to referencing specific parts of my art as well as ‘style borrowing’ or trying out elements of my digital painting approach.
-All I ask is for you to link to the image you used as a reference and provide proper credit by linking back to my social media accounts or website.
+All I ask is for you to link to the image you used as a reference and provide proper credit by linking back to my social media accounts or website!

 Tattoos

 No need to ask my permission to have my art tattooed on you.
 Go right ahead!
-All I ask in return is for you to send me a photo of your tattoo when you have had it done, and if you like, you can support me on Patreon!
+All I ask in return is for you to send me a photo of your tattoo when you have had it done, and if you like, you can tip me!

 Commissions